 This option allows you to appeal directly to the Board of Veterans’ Appeals.
 You can choose between three options:

 • Direct review: You do not want to submit additional evidence or have a hearing.
+A Veterans Law Judge will review your appeal based on the evidence that's already part of your case.

 • Evidence submission: You want to submit additional evidence without a hearing.
+A Veterans Law Judge will consider the new evidence along with the evidence that is already part of your case.